 Non-Probationary Drivers

-Drivers who have not been suspended before but have accumulated 24 or more demerit points within 24 consecutive months will be suspended for 12 weeks.
+Drivers who have not been previously suspended but have accumulated 24 or more demerit points within a 24-month consecutive period will be suspended for 12 weeks.

-Drivers with a prior suspension record and who have accumulated 12 or more demerit points within 12 consecutive months will also be liable for suspension.
+Drivers with a prior suspension record and who have accumulated 12 or more demerit points within a 12-month period will also be liable for suspension.

 The suspension length will often depend on the number of times the driver has been previously suspended.